dangnguyen92/defi-risk-sentinel/README.md

 _QA by Dang Nguyen.
 Ideas by Duy Quang_

-Automated DeFi risk assessment tool powered by Claude AI.
+Automated DeFi risk assessment tool.
 Enter campaign URLs and the system will scrape page content, analyze terms & conditions, and generate a rigorous risk report with Red/Yellow/Green flag ratings.

 ## Features